 To test the extension you created, you must configure a Workspace for Testing.

-After the extension is approved, click Publish in the Actions column to publish it.
+After the extension is approved, click Publish in the Actions column.

-Click the Manage Extensions button to go to the page.
-Select the extension you created, enable it in the Enable column, and click Settings to configure the control level for the MAX_PT function in the workspace.
+Click the Manage Extensions button to open the page.
+Select the extension that you created, enable it, and click Settings to configure the control level for MAX_PT function usage in the workspace.

 Develop and configure the extension

-EventBridge receives JSON-formatted events sent from DataWorks through an HTTP request, parses the messages, and pushes them to the destination service program.
+EventBridge receives JSON-formatted events from DataWorks through an HTTP request, parses the messages, and pushes them to the target service program.
 After processing the events, the program returns the results to DataWorks.

 Sample code

-This sample code calls the UpdateIDEEventResult API to send the result as a callback.
-It uses the messageId parameter in the API to retrieve the detailed event information and then performs a logical check to determine if the restricted function is included.
-The check result is returned to DataWorks using UpdateIDEEventResult.
+This sample code calls the UpdateIDEEventResult API to return the processing result.
+It uses the messageId parameter in the API to retrieve detailed event information, checks whether the restricted function is included, and then returns the result to DataWorks by using UpdateIDEEventResult.
 For more information, see Develop an extension.

 package com.aliyun.dataworks.demo;